michalmulak/clustering-msnbc/README.md

 - understandable representation of results

 To do:
-- implement workflow unig RAPIDS Nvidia library on GPU instance to tune up hyperparameters of UMAP algorithm
+- to implement workflow unig RAPIDS Nvidia library on GPU instance to tune up hyperparameters of UMAP algorithm (to more accurate UMAP projections and clustering)
+- to find better way to present final results - more user user friendly and readable